 - The policy/program objectives, Theory of Change, Logical Framework (see previous Section) and specific Service Standards (see Section 4).
 For example, what information do I need to assess whether Input, Activity, Output or Outcome X in the Results Framework has been achieved and to what extent?
 What indicators enable me to measure whether I am performing in terms of my Service Standard targets? - The needs of different actors and stakeholders.
-For example, what does Actor X want to know about the policy/program and for what purpose?
-What information does Actor X need to adequately fulfil his/her duties in relation to the policy/ program?
+For example, what does Actor X want to know about the policy/ program and for what purpose?
+What information does Actor X need to adequately fulfil his/her duties in relation to the policy/ programme?
 (See also Table 1 above) - The functioning of key policy/program processes.
 For example, what are the main steps involved in Process X (e.g. registration and enrolment)?
-What could go wrong at each of those steps?
+Are these steps implemented as intended, and why?
 What information is needed to monitor each of those steps?

-While different countries develop very different systems, Grosh et al (2008) advise that acomprehensive M&E System will track indicators capturing inputs, processes, outputs, intermediate and final outputs, and performance of its programs.
+While different countries develop very different systems, Grosh et al (2008) advise that a comprehensive M&E System will track indicators capturing inputs, processes, outputs, intermediate and final outputs, and performance of its programmes.
 In detail:

-- Inputs: budget, staff time and other administrative resources (though very difficult to quantify and operational costs are often not broken down by the type of activities staff engage in). - Output: number of beneficiaries, typology of beneficiaries, number of transfers and other services provided to them. - Outcome/Impact: Indicators to measure improvement in beneficiaries' consumption, incomes, wages, etc (depending on programme Theory of Change) and satisfaction with the programme note that these are difficult to collect for standard monitoring activities and pertain mostly to the realm of evaluation.
-Nevertheless, some form of outcome monitoring is possible (e.g. using data from national surveys).
+- Inputs: budget, staff time and other administrative resources (though very difficult to quantify and operational costs are often not broken down by the type of activities staff engage in).
+Accessibility audits of programme facilities, procedures and systems are also required. - Output: number of beneficiaries, typology and profile of beneficiaries, number of transfers and other services provided to them. - Outcome/Impact: Indicators to measure improvement in beneficiaries' consumption, incomes, wages, accessibility, empowerment, social support, etc (depending on programme Theory of Change) and satisfaction with the programme.
+Programmes may also assess the moderating factors which influence the nature, scale and magnitude of outcome/impacts.
+Note that these are difficult to collect for standard monitoring activities and pertain mostly to the realm of evaluation.
+Nevertheless, some form of outcome monitoring is possible (e.g. using data from national surveys). - Performance or efficiency indicators, so as to capture the programme's cost-effectiveness.
+These indicators do not just focus on what was inputted or on outputs alone, but compare inputs and outputs to the goals that need to be achieved (e.g., keep costs under a certain amount, percentage of women and girls and people with disability accessing programme in comparison to the general population).
+Performance indicators are therefore tied to goals and objectives and serve simply as 'yardsticks' by which to measure the degree of success in goal achievement.
+Performance indicators are usually expressed as a rate, ratio or percentage.

-2.3 PRIOTITIZING, REFINING AND ORGANIZING
+2.3 PRIORITISING, REFINING AND ORGANISING